mbob72/reporter/docs/reporting-architecture.md

 ## Overview

-This project implements a reporting platform designed to:
+This repository is an Nx monorepo for report execution with strict access control.

+Main goals:

 - support multi-tenant data access
-- enforce strict security boundaries
+- enforce role and tenant boundaries
-- separate report logic from infrastructure
+- keep report business logic separate from infrastructure
-- allow independent evolution of:
+- allow independent evolution of platform libraries and report definitions
-  - platform
-  - data-access
-  - report definitions

-The platform is built as an Nx monorepo with clear separation between:
-- applications (API, UI)
-- platform libraries
-- report implementations

 ---

-## Core Principle
+## Core Principles

-**Reports are pure business logic.**

-Reports must NOT:
-- access databases directly
+1. **Reports do not use database credentials.**
+Report definitions never receive internal DB credentials and do not open DB connections directly.

+2. **Internal data access is scope-driven.**
+Reports access internal data only through repositories, and repositories enforce access using the `CurrentUser` scope of the launcher.

+3. **External service access is explicit and controlled.**
+If a report needs external APIs, credentials are passed at launch time in one of two modes:
-- use credentials
+- explicit credentials (`manual`: username/password)
-- construct arbitrary queries
-- call external APIs directly

-Reports operate only through a **controlled runtime** provided by the platform.
+- shared credentials (`shared_setting`: id of credentials stored inside the system)

+4. **Report definitions are runtime-controlled entry points.**
+Each report is resolved from the registry and executed through `launch(currentUser, params)`.

 ---